T. J. Green: 2016

-The Indianapolis Colts selected Green in the second round (57th overall) of the 2016 NFL Draft.
+The Indianapolis Colts selected Green in the second round (57th overall) of the 2016 NFL draft.
 He was the third safety selected in 2016.

-On May 23, 2016, the Indianapolis Colts signed Green to a four-year, $4.16 million contract that includes $1.87 million guaranteed and a signing bonus of $1.23 million.
+On May 23, 2016, the Colts signed Green to a four-year, $4.16 million contract that includes $1.87 million guaranteed and a signing bonus of $1.23 million.

 Throughout training camp, Green competed against Clayton Geathers and Winston Guy for the job as the starting free safety.
 Head coach Chuck Pagano named Green the backup free safety behind Clayton Geathers to begin the regular season.

-He made his professional regular season debut and first career start in the Indianapolis Colts' season-opener against the Detroit Lions and recorded three combined tackles in their 39–35 loss before leaving in the fourth quarter with a sprained ankle.
+He made his professional regular season debut and first career start in the Colts' season-opener against the Detroit Lions and recorded three combined tackles in their 39–35 loss before leaving in the fourth quarter with a sprained ankle.
 Green earned the start in place of Geathers who was inactive due to a broken bone in his foot he sustained in training camp.
 The sprained ankle sidelined Green for the Colts' Week 2 loss at the Denver Broncos.
 In Week 9, Green started at free safety after Mike Adams was inactive due to a groin injury he sustained.
 He finished the Colts' 31–26 victory at the Green Bay Packers with a season-high six combined tackles.
 He finished his rookie season with 42 combined tackles (32 solo) and two pass deflections in 15 games and four starts.
 He finished 91st out of 91 qualifying safeties in Pro Football Focus' overall grade and coverage grade in 2016.

 2017

 Green entered training camp competing for a job as a backup safety against Clayton Geathers, Matthias Farley, Andrew Williamson, Tyvis Powell, Earl Wolff, Ronald Martin, Lee Hightower, and Tyson Graham.
-Defensive coordinator Ted Monachino held a competition between Green and Farley for the job as starting strong safety after rookie Malik Hooker sustained numerous injuries during OTA's and camp.
+Defensive coordinator Ted Monachino held a competition between Green and Farley for the job as starting strong safety after rookie Malik Hooker sustained numerous injuries during organized team activities and camp.
 Head coach Chuck Pagano named him the backup strong safety behind Farley to start the regular season.